ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-03-24 18:04 dwg - suspend all shmvars activity, unable to debug

 2025-03-23 02:51 dwg - added diagnose class for easy access to xmlrpc diagnose method, with authentication.